-''' cache(pac <- qpPAC(leukemiaKEGG_es, g, return.K = TRUE, + verbose = FALSE), dir = cacheDir, prefix = cachePrefix) '''
+'''

+pac <- qpPAC(leukemia_canonicalPwy_es, g, return.K=TRUE, tol=0.01,

++ verbose=FALSE)

+'''

-We employ the estimated PACs and their P-values to select a final estimate \hat{G} of the underlying undirected graph G whose FWER of including a wrong edge is below a desired network-wide significance level.
-This control of the FWER helps in discarding spurious associations with a large marginal strength (i.e., a large Pearson correlation) but which in fact are indirectly occurring.
-In this case we select a \hat{G} with FWER < 0.05 using Holm's procedure as follows:
+We employ the estimated PACs and their P-values to select a final estimate \hat{G} of the underlying undirected graph G whose FDR of wrongly included edges is below a desired network-wide significance level.
+This FDR control at network-wide level helps in discarding spurious associations with a large marginal strength (i.e., a large Pearson correlation coefficient) but which in fact are indirectly occurring.
+Note below that PCCs are not directly estimated from the data but by scaling the MLE of the sample covariance matrix, obtaining in this way more precise estimates of the PCCs.